 Even though you are blessed with significant natural, physical and financial resources, you must keep many, often competing, interests in mind as you consider "what to do, next."
 The LMGIS describes a series of correlated public policy, capital improvement, land development and operational actions, which when systematically executed will generate and maintain momentum.
-We have choreographed, as best as possible, slightly more than \$22 million (including initiativesin-progress) of Priority Actions and Investments through 2016.
+We have choreographed, as best as possible, more that \$22 million (including initiatives-inprogress) of Priority Actions and Investments through 2016.
+In return, we can imagine more that 280,000 square feet- about \$60-70 million-of new hotels, restaurants, apartments and other private sector investments, which in turn could generate more than \$1.5 million in annual property tax revenue- most of it new (increment).
+When fully realized, the Lake Michigan Gateway study area could see almost \$100,000 of public and \$600 million in private sector investment generating \$15 million in annual property tax revenue and 3,500 jobs.
 Despite our best collective efforts, you will need to remain flexible in order to respond to unanticipated opportunities that align with the LMGIS.
-However, we strongly urge you to resist the temptation to start any project, just because it has a short timeline.
-You should only advance projects - public and private - that advance your goal and support your strategy!
+However, we strongly urge you to resist the temptation to start any project, just because it has a short time line.
+You should only advance projects-public and private - that advance your goal and support your strategy.